TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

     {
         public async Task CreateEmployeeAsync(Employee employee)
         {
             // Implementation here
         };
     }

  ### Using Attribute:

-Now mark your services with any of the `ScopedServiceAttribute`, `TransientServiceAttribute` and `SingletonServiceAttribut` attributes as follows:
+Now mark your services with any of the `ScopedServiceAttribute`, `TransientServiceAttribute` and `SingletonServiceAttribute` attributes as follows:

     // Mark with ScopedServiceAttribute if you want to register `IEmployeeService` as scoped service.
     [ScopedService]
     public class IEmployeeService
     {
         Task CreateEmployeeAsync(Employee employee);
     }

     internal class EmployeeService : IEmployeeService